fabogit/generate-cv/README.md

-# To customize edit `/public/example-template.json`
+# Generate a cv from a template

 - The data is in `/public/example-template.json` to customize edit the fields